Graphic Design by Stefan Sagmeister

 Color

-The designer of the graphic uses different colors in each image to bring out the shapes, lines, point, and balance in the design.
-Thus, the color is a strongest visual element in the graphic designer above.
+The designer of the graphic uses different colors in each image to bring out the shapes, lines, points, and balance in the design.
+Thus, color is the strongest visual element in the graphic designer above.
 The colors in the graphic design help in bringing out the mood of the design.
 The color is used in different ways in the design.
 Thus, it is used as light, tone, pattern, form, contrast, and symbol.
 For instance, the color helps in showing the clarity element of tone, shape, and line.

 Texture

-The texture is smoothness or roughness of the materials of images.
+The texture is the smoothness or roughness of the materials of images.
 The texture of the images in the graphic design is both smooth and rough.
 The roughness helps the viewer to understand the image.
 Texture can be identified by sight or touch.

 Typographic Analysis